MarkoMuc/aoc2024/day1/day1.md

 ## Statistics

 - Overall time: 0:32h
+- Difficulty: Super easy
+- Notes:
-- Difficulty: Super easy, wasted a lot of time on a misdefined macro for the array size.
+    1. Wasted a lot of time on a misdefined macro for the array size.